Cottage Cheese Egg Bites Recipe

 When to Eat These Egg Bites

 These aren’t just for breakfast.
-Keep them on hand for:
+You can have them as:

 • Post-workout protein snack